ftlabs/text-summarization-experiment/README.md

 In the following sections you will find further details and instructions on how to complete the steps that were outlined above.

-**Content Data**
+## Content Data
 To get started you first need to get hold of the data (articles and their metadata), to do that you will need keys to access the search API and the content API.
 Then set SAPI_key and CAPI_key environment variables with their corresponding values and run the ft-content-tensorflow.ipynb, this is an IPython script so you will need to install IPython notebooks in order to run it, more info on that can be found [here](https://ipython.org/install.html).
-After running this script you should have a separate json file for each article published from 2008 and on.
+After running the relevant parts of this script you should have a separate json file for each article published from 2008 and on.
 The json files will be organised in folders based on the year and the month they were published.
-Then you will also have aggregated files with content text data for each month and each year.
+You will also have aggregated files with content data in text format for each month and each year.
-A corresponding vocabulary is also constructed from each content text data file, containing all the tokens encountered along with their absolute frequencies.
+A corresponding vocabulary is also constructed from each content data text file, containing all the tokens encountered along with their absolute frequencies.
 As of March 2017, a bit more than half a millions articles were available and were retrieved.
-In order to train the model a large amount of data-articles is needed, anything around 500,000 articles should be sufficient.
+In order to train the model a large amount of data-articles is needed, this experiment was done using around 500,000 articles for training the model.

 After gathering all the data needed, you will have to install Tensorflow.
 This project was developed under Tensorflow 1.0.1, so more recent